danielljeon/nerve/README.md

 CPHA (Clock Phase): determines when data is sampled relative to the clock signal.

-- CPHA = 0: Data is sampled on the leading (first) clock edge.
+- CPHA = 0: Data is sampled on the leading (1st) clock edge.
-- CPHA = 1: Data is sampled on the trailing (second) clock edge.
+- CPHA = 1: Data is sampled on the trailing (2nd) clock edge.

 SPI Modes (Combination of CPOL and CPHA):